HKU Business School. I received my PhD from MIT in 2022 and my BA from Harvard University in 2012.

 Abstract (click to expand): Intermediaries that monitor performance and direct allocations pervade economic exchange.
 We develop repeated-game models showing why and when such intermediaries arise in frictionless markets for relational contracts.
 We show that monitoring intermediaries can reduce producer idleness and incentive rents by aggregating fluctuating demand and coordinating assignments.
 However, such intermediaries must be motivated by an incentive rent.
 In equilibrium, buyers sort into decentralized bilateral exchange and centralized managerial coordination.
 Their optimal choice depends on their demand volatility, their need for specialized services, market tightness, market size, and reputation effects.
 Our theory explains the observed determinants and effects of professional service outsourcing.

-Last Updated: October 2024
+Last Updated: November 2024

 Slides